cosmos/cosmos-sdk/docs/rfc/rfc-003-crosslang.md

 However, in doing so, it also intends to address the needs of the first group as we will likely build many of the components needed for this group by building an integrated cross-language, cross-VM framework.
 Those needs of the first group which are not satisfactorily addressed by the cross-language framework should be addressed in separate RFCs.

+Prior work on cross-language support in the SDK includes:
+- [RFC 003: Language-independent Module Semantics & ABI](https://github.com/cosmos/cosmos-sdk/pull/15410): an earlier, significantly different and unmerged version of this RFC.
+- [RFC 002: Zero Copy Encoding](./rfc-002-zero-copy-encoding.md): a zero-copy encoding specification for ProtoBuf messages, which was partly implemented and may or may not still be relevant to the current work.

+Also, this design largely builds on the existing `x/accounts` module and extends that paradigm to environments beyond just Golang.
+That design was specified in [RFC 004: Accounts](./rfc-004-accounts.md).

 ## Proposal

 We propose a conceptual and formal model for defining **accounts** and **modules** which can interoperate with each other through **messages** in a cross-language, cross-VM environment.